Sourdough Discard Lemon Blueberry Rolls

 Equipment

-- Stand mixer with dough hook (or strong hands!) for mixing dough
+- Stand mixer with dough hook (or strong hands!) – for mixing dough

-- Mixing bowls small and large
+- Mixing bowls – small and large for dough and glaze.

-- Saucepan or small pot for blueberry compote
+- Saucepan or small pot – for blueberry compote.

-- Whisk for stirring blueberry compote
+- Whisk – for stirring blueberry compote.

-- Rolling Pin to roll dough out
+- Rolling Pin – to roll dough out.

-- Bench scraper or serrated knife to cut rolls
+- Bench scraper or serrated knife – to cut rolls.

-- Digital scale recommended for accuracy
+- Digital food scale (optional) – recommended for accuracy.

 Ingredients